Teresa Baksa: Middle Years

 Artistic Recognition

-In 1993, Teresa entered a painting in a self-portrait exhibition at PAAM, which was seen by Ann Start, who was opening a new gallery, called Archipelago Gallery, in Wellfleet.
-Ann gave Teresa her first gallery exhibition on Cape Cod that summer.
+In 1993, Teresa entered a painting in a self-portrait exhibition at PAAM, which was seen by gallerist Ann Start of Archipelago Gallery, in Wellfleet.
+After seeing that painting she gave Teresa her first gallery exhibition on Cape Cod that summer.
 During that same time period Teresa was approached by writer Claire Golding who asked if she could write an article about her art for Cape Cod Publishing Company's Antiques & Arts, the monthly magazine supplement to its newspapers The Register, and The Cape Codder.

 Teresa Welch, Self-Portrait, oil/canvas, 30" x 19", 1993